-- 4.1 The CEO shall within such time as Council determines by resolution, prepare or have prepared a Council Report.
-Council Reports shall be made available to Councillors if practicable two (2) days prior to such meetings.
+4.1 The CEO shall within such time as Council determines by resolution, prepare or have prepared a Council Report.
+Council Reports shall be made available to Councillors if practicable two (2) working days prior to such meetings.

-- 4.2 The Agenda may contain:

-- Notice of meeting

-- Minutes of the previous meetings

-- Business arising out of previous meetings

-- Business which the Mayor wishes to have considered at that meeting without notice

-- Matters of which notice has been given

-- Officers reports to Council referred to the meeting by the CEO

-- Deputations and delegations

-- Any other business Council determines by resolution be included in the business paper

-5. Notion of Motion
+5. Notice of Motion

-5.1 A notice of motion must be submitted in writing to the Chief Executive Officer, ten (10) calendar days prior to the next Ordinary Council meeting.
-The Chief Executive Officer will make every attempt to list on the agenda for the next available Council Ordinary meeting.
+5.1 A notice of motion must be submitted in writing to the Chief Executive Officer, ten (10) calendar days prior to the day of the next Ordinary Council meeting.
+The Chief Executive Officer will make every attempt to list the notice of motion on the agenda for the next available Council Ordinary meeting.